colts70/The-Sematic-Stack/README.md

 #### A 7-Layer Semantic Protocol — Built for AI
 Status: Draft v3.0 — Conceptually stable

+🚀 Why exacty does this matter to you?

+Why do You Need HESS / DFH ?

+What’s in It for You?

+This is a topic-ownership primitive.

+If a competitor adopts HESS / DFH first, they lock in topic-level authority at the root.
+Search engines and AI systems treat their domain as the canonical source for that topic — the place meaning officially begins.

+Once that happens:

+They become the default answer for AI and search

+Demand is siphoned upstream before users ever reach you

+Your content is evaluated relative to them, not independently

+You are pushed into permanent catch-up mode

+You spend more on SEO, content, and ads trying to recover traffic that does not come back

+This is not a ranking loss you can optimize around.

+It is an authority loss at the first semantic hop.

+By the time you react, the starting position is already taken.

 ## 🔒 Core Semantics (Frozen)

 > **Clarifications only unless versioned.**